abhishekshingadiya/chatbot_conversational_form/README.md

 # Chatbot Conversational Form

-Chatbot Conversational Form is a small demo Python project that allows you to create conversational forms using a chatbot-like interface.
-This project is to simplify the process of creating dynamic and interactive forms for various applications, such as surveys, questionnaires, feedback forms, and more.
+Chatbot Conversational Form is a demo project that simplifies creating interactive forms using a chatbot-style interface for tasks like surveys, questionnaires, and feedback forms.

 ## Features

-- Collect User Information: The chatbot's primary function is to collect user information piece by piece, making the process feel natural and non-intrusive.
-It explains the need for gathering information and asks for specific details from a predefined 'ask_for' list.
+Collect User Information: The chatbot gathers user information in a natural and non-intrusive manner.
+It explains why it needs specific details from a predefined list.

-- Empathetic Explanation: When requesting information from users, the chatbot explains why it needs that particular piece of information.
-It is persuasive yet empathetic in its approach, creating a comfortable user experience.
+Empathetic Explanation: The chatbot kindly explains why it requests information, creating a user-friendly experience.

-- Rapport Building: The chatbot is designed to build rapport with users by transitioning into small talk when appropriate.
-This helps to create a friendly and conversational atmosphere while maintaining the data collection process.
+Rapport Building: The chatbot engages in small talk to build rapport with users, maintaining a friendly atmosphere.

-- Handling User Hesitation: If a user hesitates or is unsure about providing information, the chatbot offers reassurance and alternative options.
-It is flexible and handles corrections or updates to user details trustworthily.
+Handling User Hesitation: The chatbot provides reassurance and alternatives if users hesitate, making corrections easy.

-- Thankful and Supportive: When the 'ask_for' list is empty, the chatbot expresses gratitude for the user's cooperation and offers further assistance.
-It keeps the conversation smooth and user-focused.
+Thankful and Supportive: When the task is complete, the chatbot expresses gratitude and offers further assistance.

-- Conversation Workflow: The chatbot follows a well-defined conversation workflow, ensuring that the information gathering process is clear and engaging.
-It maintains a conversational tone and avoids using greetings or list questions.
+Conversation Workflow: The chatbot follows a clear and engaging conversation structure, avoiding list questions.

-- Privacy and User-Centric: The chatbot does not reveal information to the user unless they specifically request it.
-It prioritizes the user's comfort and data privacy throughout the conversation.
+Privacy and User-Centric: The chatbot prioritizes user comfort and data privacy.

+## Tech Functionality
+Used langchain's ConversationChain for chatbot and create_tagging_chain_pydantic for extract and validation of user input.

 ## Installation